 With respect to the outbreak of the novel coronavirus (COVID-19), Gabriel has carefully considered the impact, noting the widespread disruption to normal activities and the uncertainty over the duration of this disruption.
 The highest priority of the Board of Directors is the health, safety and welfare of the Group's employees, contractors and community members.
 Gabriel recognizes that the situation is extremely fluid and is monitoring the relevant recommendations and restrictions on travel.
-At this time, these recommendations and restrictions do not significantly impact Gabriel's ability to continue the ICSID Arbitration process or conduct the limited operations in Romania.
-As previously announced, the Group is currently seeking new investment and it is likely that this will now take longer than previously anticipated.
-The Group is also looking to sell its long lead time equipment assets, the market for which may be adversely affected by the effects of COVID-19.
-As a result, Gabriel will make the necessary adjustments to the work processes required to maintain the ICSID Arbitration calendar, and, should the disruption last for an extended duration, review certain planned activities in Romania, and take remedial actions if it is determined to be necessary or prudent to do so.
+At this time, these recommendations and restrictions do not significantly impact Gabriel's ability to continue the ICSID Arbitration process (other than a change to a virtual format for the Second Hearing) or conduct the limited operations in Romania.

+As previously announced, the Group is currently seeking new investment and the Group is also looking to sell its long lead-time equipment.
+The market and timing for each initiative may be adversely affected by the effects of COVID-19.
+As appropriate, Gabriel will make the necessary adjustments to the work processes required to maintain the ICSID Arbitration calendar and, should the disruption last for an extended duration, review certain planned activities in Romania and take remedial actions if it is determined to be necessary or prudent to do so.